MingjieJian/SME/docs/usage/sme_struct.md

 Spectra
 -------

-Spectra are given as a list of arrays [#]_, where each array represents one wavelength segment of the spectrum.
+Spectra are given as a list of arrays[^#], where each array represents one wavelength segment of the spectrum.
 If there is only one segment, the list will only have one element.
 For legacy reasons there is also an interface to the 'old' system and names (e.g. smod instead of synth) from IDL SME.
 It is recommend however to use the new variables.

-.. [#]
-    They are called Illiffe vectors in the code, and they were that in IDL.
-    But they are technically not Illiffe vectors anymore, but just lists of individal numpy arrays.

 :wave: The wavelength grid of the observation and/or the synthetic spectrum
 :spec: The observed spectrum